CFD-Institute/JMeshConverter/README.md

 * CFD aspects: conventional finite volume solver.

 * Design patterns: my Java implementation makes use of some design patterns eg. singleton, builder patterns.

+# To do

+* Mesh converter for delaundo.